NotoriousCottonball/what_to_watch/README.md

     $ what_to_watch

-Or, if requiring the Gem in your own application, start the CLI Controller.
+From within your own application's code, start the CLI Controller.

     $ WhatToWatch::CLI.new.start